 Households have the option to not report income that is not used in the rent calculation, such as foster care payments.
 However, Home Forward will accept income reporting of such sources for use in determining affordability of a unit.
 Home Forward permits families to rent units where the family share is up to 50% of their gross income.

 Households may apply for a hardship review if their total monthly shelter costs exceed 50% of the total monthly income used to determine their rent subsidy.
-Section 8 participants who choose to rent housing where the total shelter costs exceed 50% of total monthly income at the time of initial lease-up will not generally qualify for hardship review; however, all households have the right to request a hardship and exceptions may be made.
+Housing Choice Voucher participants who choose to rent housing where the total shelter costs exceed 50% of total monthly income at the time of initial lease-up will not generally qualify for hardship review; however, all households have the right to request a hardship review and exceptions may be made.
 The committee has a menu of remedies to reduce a qualifying household’s burden.

+Home Forward may deny all rent increase requests, or pause the processing of all rent increase requests, from landlords of tenant-based Housing Choice Voucher holders for reasons other than non-compliance with rent reasonableness in rent setting.
+Home Forward will implement this approach based upon a consideration of the following factors:

+A consideration of financial and administrative impact on Home Forward;

+Rent burden on tenants participating in the Housing Choice Voucher program;

+Impact on participating landlords; and

+Other compelling situations which may include the declaration of a state of emergency.

 Rent reform has been fully implemented.
-At this time, all MTW public housing and Section 8 households, as well as VASH and FUP voucher holders, are on the rent reform calculation.
-The earliest group of work-focused households transitioned to the second level of rent payment beginning in FY2015.
+Currently, all MTW public housing and Housing Choice Voucher households, as well as VASH and FUP voucher holders, are on the rent reform calculation.
+The earliest group of work-focused households transitioned to the third level of rent payment beginning in FY2017.
 Home Forward continues to monitor hardship requests, household and agency financial impacts and staff feedback to prepare for any changes that may need to be made to the activity.

 In FY2020, Home Forward made two modifications to this activity.
 The first modification was adjusting the set subsidy proration amount for mixed status families after reviewing impacts on overall agency finances, per-voucher costs, and a review of demographics of impacted households.
 This analysis revealed a large impact on households with minor children compared against minor impacts to the overall annual agency budget and per unit voucher costs.
 The second modification was to allow Home Forward to temporarily deny all rent increase requests, or pause processing rent increase requests, from landlords of Tenant Based Voucher holders for rent increases that would go into effect during calendar year 2021 in response to the COVID-19 public health emergency.
+Home Forward implemented this approach based upon a consideration of the following factors:

+A consideration of financial and administrative impact on Home Forward;

+Rent burden on tenants participating in the Housing Choice Voucher program;

+Impact on participating landlords; and

+Other compelling situations which may include the declaration of a state of emergency.

 This modification ended on December 31, 2021 and rent increase requests consideration and approvals from landlords of Tenant Based voucher holders resumed in 2022.

 In FY2021, Home Forward made a modification to this activity that eliminated minimum rent and allows for all households to be eligible for utility reimbursement payments.
 Previously, work-focused year 3 & 4 households were subject to a $100 minumum rent and were not eligible for utility reimbursement payments.
 Work-focused year 5 households were subject to a $200 minumum rent and were not eligible for utility reimbursement payments.